bakytnur/limit-order/README.md

-# limit-order
+# Demo Limit Order using Sprint Boot
-Limit order demo for crypto trading
+This is a fully educational limit order demonstration using Spring Boot, Java, Maven and REST API.